MariaLevkovets1999/MariaLevkovets1999/THISisME.md

 - 👋 Hi, I’m @Maria Levkovets
-- 👀 I’m a master student of Lund university
+- 👀 I’m a PhD student of Linköpings university
-- 🌱 I’m currently learning protein NMR spectroscopy
+- 🌱 I’m currently learning bioinformatics
-- 💞️ I’m looking to collaborate on Alphafold2
+- 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me rm3aql@gmail.com

 <!---